Syedaaneesa/home-improvement/README.md

 Refined CSS to achieve precise visual alignment and consistent styling throughout the site.

-Optimized images to improve load times and overall performance.
+Optimized images to enhance loading speed and overall site performance.

-Configured and troubleshot plugins to ensure smooth, reliable functionality.
+Configured and troubleshot plugins for seamless, reliable functionality.

 Ensured full responsiveness across all devices and screen sizes.

-Applied SEO best practices and added essential meta tags to boost search visibility.
+Implemented SEO best practices and added key meta tags to improve search visibility.

 ---